Hooked Fisherman

 Best Topwater Lures for Bass Fishing: Surface Strikes All Summer

-Quick verdict: The Heddon Zara Spook and Whopper Plopper cover the two essential topwater presentations.
+The Heddon Zara Spook and Whopper Plopper cover the two essential topwater presentations.
 If you only buy two topwater lures, buy these.

 Topwater fishing is the reason some anglers get up before sunrise.
 When a largemouth bass explodes through the surface to devour a popper at dawn, with foam flying in every direction, the experience is entirely unlike anything else in freshwater fishing.
 It's also consistently effective.
 The best topwater action in CT happens from late May through October, primarily during the low-light windows of dawn and dusk.
 This guide covers the lures that produce the most strikes and the technique to fish them.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Heddon Zara Spook